AshutoshDevpura/Social-Distancing-Facemask-Detection/README.md

 ## About The Project
+MDD Project for SRM Institute of Science and Technology.

 This Repository contains two tools, first to detect if a person is wearing a Face mask or not, and second, to see if Social distancing is maintained or not in real-time using pre-installed surveillance cameras.